vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 ## Summary
 Working with resource files like javascript and css doesn't need to hard anymore.
 It's easy to optimize your user experience and be able to change you application often.
-ASP.NET 5 hands you some nice tag helpers which can help you with your projects.
+ASP.NET Core hands you some nice tag helpers which can help you with your projects.